mxliu/ACTION-Software-for-Functional-MRI-Analysis/README.md

 5. Local global federated averaging (LG-FedAvg)

 ### Usage
-You can fine-tune pretrained encoders for various fMRI-based analysis.
+You can fine-tune pretrained encoders for various fMRI-based analyses.
 Note that the `Finetune_XXX.py` script is just an example of how to finetune our pretrained encoders for classification tasks, and one can modify this code according to different downstream tasks.

 Specifically, for 'GCN', 'GIN', 'GAT', 'BrainNetCNN', 'GraphSAGE', 'STAGIN', 'STGCN', 'MGNN', and 'Transformer',